tomm/tactical-angband/README.md

 ### Mage

-* Phase Door, Teleport Self, Teleport Other and Teleport Level have been replaced with Retreat, Locking, Swap Places and Imprisonment respectively.
+* Phase Door, Teleport Self, Teleport Other and Teleport Level have been replaced with Running, Locking, Swap Places and Imprisonment respectively.

 ### Rogue

-* Phase Door, Teleport Self, Teleport Other and Teleport Level have been replaced with Retreat, Locking, Swap Places and Imprisonment respectively.
+* Phase Door, Teleport Self, Teleport Other and Teleport Level have been replaced with Running, Locking, Swap Places and Imprisonment respectively.
 * "Hit and run" now teleports up to 5 squares (not 20).

 # Angband 4.2.4